Jump aboard this seven-day guided tour all around the circle of Iceland.

 You will spend the night in Akureyri - the capital of the North.

 While driving through the North Coast you will easily realize how each region of Iceland differs from another - but still each one can amaze you equally.
-In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, Seal Center in the small fishing village Hvammstangi where you will get information about these beautiful animals and Kolugljufur Canyon with spectacular waterfall (accessible only from April to October).
+In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos and Kolugljufur Canyon with spectacular waterfall.

 While right near each other, they are vastly different, with the former being wide, serene and gentle, and the latter rushing violently down a narrow gulley.
-You will also have an opportunity to visit to a colorful Viðgelmir Lava Cave.
+You will also give a visit to a colorful Viðgelmir Lava Cave.
 Just shy of 1600 meters the cave features amazing colors and lava formations that lurk in the depths of the earth.
 During this 1,5 hour long expedition you will have a chance to see one of the largest lava caves in Iceland with its stunning lava stalactites and stalagmites.
 The area surrounding the entrance to the cave will allow you to realize how powerful eruptions of volcano can be.
-Finally, you will head to Deildartunguhver, the hot spring with the highest flow in all Europe with optional bathing at Krauma Geothermal SPA powered by its waters.
+Finally, you will head to Deildartunguhver, the hot spring with the highest flow in all Europe.

 You will spend your last night in the Borgarfjörður area.